Marinette, Wisconsin minor league baseball history: History

 Marinette, Wisconsin and Menominee, Michigan have not hosted another minor league team.

 The ballpark

 The Marinette-based minor league teams were noted to have played home games at the Fairgrounds Driving Park.
 It was noted the ballpark had a capacity of 1,400, with a grandstand was built for racing.
-The location was at Broadway & Park Streets, which are today 13th Street & 18th Street, Marinette, Wisconsin.
+The location was at Broadway & Park Streets, which are today 13th Street & 18th Street in Marinette, Wisconsin.
 The site today is home to an Emerson electric plant.